 The Trust places no limit on the amount it may invest in any one issuer.
-More than 5 percent of the Trust's investments are in the City of Detroit Financial Recovery Bonds, Series 2014B(1) and 2014B(2); these investments are 86 percent of the Trust's total investments.
-See Note 4 regarding events subsequent to December 31, 2019 related to global COVID-19 pandemic.
+More than 5 percent of the Trust's investments are in the City of Detroit Financial Recovery Bonds, Series 2014B(1) and 2014B(2); these investments are 81 percent of the Trust's total investments.